 Yes! it’s Gayle’s era the Windies batsman once again has been awarded the orange cap.
 And Gayle is the only player who crowns the orange cap for two consecutive years.
 In 15 matches, Gayle scored 733 runs at an average of 61.08 and a searing strike rate of 160.74.
 The West Indian made one century and seven half-centuries in this edition.

 Mr Cricket Mike Hussey was a vital cog in the Chennai Super Kings line-up of 2013.
 Hussey’s prowess and finishing with the bat took CSK to the finals of the 2013 edition.
 The Australian, Hussey, scored 733 runs in 17 matches at an average of 52.35 with a decent strike rate of 129.50.

 2014 – Robin Uthappa (Kolkata Knight Riders)

-The Indian cricketer who struggles to fit in a position in the Indian cricket team has got a chance to show himself in IPL 2014 edition.
-Batting in the middle-order, Uthappa became a dependable work horse for KKR as they won the IPL crown for the second time.
-In 16 matches, Uthappa scored 660 runs at an average of 44 with a strike-rate of 137.78.
+The Indian cricketer who struggles to fit into a position in the Indian cricket team has got a chance to show himself in IPL 2014 edition.
+Batting in the middle order, Uthappa became a dependable workhorse for KKR as they won the IPL crown for the second time.
+In 16 matches, Uthappa scored 660 runs at an average of 44 with a strike rate of 137.78.

 2015 – David Warner (Sunrisers Hyderabad)